Rates of convergence for holomorphic semigroups of finite shift: Properties of Finite Shift

 \section{Properties of Finite Shift}

-In the current section, we enlist the most significant properties for semigroups in $\D$ of finite shift.
-These properties are strongly affiliated with the geometry of the respective Koenigs domain.
-To this extent, we prove a geometric lemma which aids us with the theorems of the following section.
-Furthermore, by inspecting an already known result on finite and infinite shift, we prove that its converse does not hold, through the explicit construction of two interesting examples.
-During the course of this section we follow the notation of \cite[Section 17.7]{Booksem}.
+The main objective of this section is to comprehend the geometry of the Koenigs domain of a semigroup of finite shift.
 Recall that semigroups of finite shift are a priori non-elliptic, since the definition requires convergence to a boundary point.
 Moreover, given a semigroup $(\phi_t)$ of finite shift with Denjoy--Wolff point $\tau$, for every $z\in\D$ there exists a horodisk $E(\tau,R_z)$ such that $\gamma_z$ does not intersect this horodisk (or any smaller horodisk for that matter).
 On the other hand, every Stolz angle with vertex $\tau$ is eventually contained in any horodisk $E(\tau,R)$, $R>0$.
 As a result, all the orbits of a semigroup of finite shift converge to $\tau$ tangentially.
 However, by \cite[Lemma 17.4.3]{Booksem} we know that all the orbits of a hyperbolic semigroup converge non-tangentially to $\tau$.
 So, at once, hyperbolic semigroups are of infinite shift.
 On top of that, it is proved (see \cite[Proposition 17.7.3]{Booksem}) that parabolic semigroups of zero hyperbolic step are of infinite shift, as well.
 Therefore, every semigroup of finite shift is necessarily parabolic of positive hyperbolic step.

-Hence it is always possible to assume that the Koenigs domain $\Omega$ of a semigroup of finite shift is contained inside a horizontal half-plane, but not inside a horizontal strip.
-Other than looking at what standard domain contains $\Omega$, semigroups of finite shift have Koenigs domains that contain a standard domain themselves.
+Before proceeding to results concerning only semigroups of finite shift, we will first provide some lemmas and propositions about the greater class of parabolic semigroups of positive hyperbolic step.
+In order not to be pedantic, we will always suppose that their Koenigs domain is contained inside some upper half-plane $H_\rho$.
+Of course, identical results hold in case the Koenigs domain is contained inside a lower half-plane. \begin{lemma} Let $\Omega$ be a convex in the positive direction simply connected domain contained in some upper horizontal half-plane.
+Suppose that there exist $p\in\Omega$ and $\theta\in(0,\pi)$ such that $p+S_{\theta}\subset\Omega$.
+Then, for each $w\in\Omega$, there exists $q_w\in\Omega$ such that $q_w+S_\theta\subset\Omega$ and $w+t$ is eventually contained in $q_w+S_\theta$, as $t\to+\infty$. \begin{proof} First of all, if the whole half-line $p+s$, $s\ge0$, is part of the boundary $\partial\Omega$, then the desired result it trivial with $q_w=p$, for all $w\in\Omega$.
+So, we may assume that this is not the case.

+We need to further distinguish cases depending on the relative position of $w$ and $p$ in order to obtain the result.
+First of all, if $\IM w>\IM p$, then the result is trivial with $q_w=p$.